Vasectomy Counseling Video

 **According to the Federal Tax Code, the expenses of attaining medical treatment to correct a functional impairment (sterility in the case of vasectomy reversal) are tax-deductible once the total medical expenses for the tax year (including what is spent for health insurance) exceeds 7.5% of adjusted gross income.
 This includes the reversal fee, airfare, mileage expenses at $0.50 per mile, and lodging expenses up to $50 per night.

 Vasectomies $200 off for "Training Cases" - Having performed over 45,000 vasectomies, Dr. Stein is one of the world's foremost trainers of the art of performing a quick and elegant vasectomy with negligible discomfort.
 He has trained over 190 clinicians who have come to his Tampa/Lutz office from all over the world, most from the USA, Canada, and Australia, some from Africa, Europe, and South America.
 Because fingertip sensory and motor function is so important, the first steps of vasectomy (accessing the vas) are more like playing a guitar than like other forms of surgery, which are almost all performed under direct vision.
 But it takes time and practice to "get the feel" for separating the vas from other elements of the spermatic cord.
 Trainees pay Dr. Stein on a per-case basis, and some of that payment is transferred to the patient in the form of a reduced fee.
 If the training-case-vasectomy were an unpleasant process, patients would write poor reviews and we would be unable to get future patients willing to be training cases.
 So "training cases" take longer and involve more manipulation, but Dr. Stein does all he can to still make it a pleasant experience.
 On training days, Dr. Stein performs some of the vasectomies himself as "observation cases", for which the discount is not offered.
+During observation cases, the trainee may be asked to feel the vas tubes before he or she observes while Dr. Stein performs the vasectomy.

 Note: On Wednesday October 16, Thursday October 17, and Friday October 18, 2024 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Michal Ksiacek, a Specialist in Urology in Lodz, Poland.
 Dr. Ksiacek learned vasectomy in residency, but would like to advance to the more refined no-scalpel method.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (trainees cannot learn from men who don't show up), we ask for the full (discounted) payment at the time October 16-18 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.

-Note: On Wednesday October 30, Thursday October 31, and Friday November 1, 2024 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Roselyn Porter, a Gynecologist specializing in Reporductive Healthe in Nashville, Tennessee.
+Note: On Wednesday October 30, Thursday October 31, and Friday November 1, 2024 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Roselyn Porter, a Gynecologist specializing in Reproductive Health in Nashville, Tennessee.
 Dr. Porter would like to add vasectomy to the other services that she provides in Central Tennessee.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (trainees cannot learn from men who don't show up), we ask for the full (discounted) payment at the time October 30 - November 1 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.

 Note: On Wednesday December 4, Thursday December 5, and Friday December 6, 2024 at his North Tampa / Lutz office, Dr. Stein will host training days for Dr. Rahkee Devasthali, a Family Medicine Physician in Durham, North Carolina.
 Dr. Devasthali would like to add vasectomy services to the other services that she provides in the Raleigh/Durham area.
 Because of the reduced rate and the need for men who are not likely to postpone to a later date at the last minute (trainees cannot learn from men who don't show up), we ask for the full (discounted) payment at the time December 4-6 training cases are scheduled, refundable until 14 calendar days prior to the appointment date, non-refundable thereafter.
 Thank you.